Briscoe Cain: Voting rights

 Briscoe Cain assisted President Trump's attempts to overturn the election results of 2020 United States presidential election following his re-election loss by using baseless claims of voter fraud.
 In February 2021, Republican Texas House Speaker Dade Phelan appointed Cain as the chair of the Texas House Elections Committee.
-The following bills that Cain co-sponsored were accused by Democrats and Voting and Civil Rights groups as restrict voting access.
-Cain defended the proposed restrictions as necessary to maintain the “purity of the ballot box".
+The following bills that Cain co-sponsored were accused by Democrats and Voting and Civil Rights groups as restricting voting access.
+Cain defended the proposed restrictions as necessary to maintain the "purity of the ballot box".
 After some business in Texas opposed the legislation, Cain proposed financial penalties to any business protesting the new proposed voter restrictions.

 After the legislation had been implemented, mail-in ballots were rejected at record numbers for not filling out forms correctly as specified by the new regulations.

-Controversies
+Activities

 Texas Southern University protest

 On October 10, 2017, protesters at Texas Southern University (TSU) prevented Cain from speaking at a Federalist Society event on campus.
 Cain was invited by the president of TSU's Federalist Society student chapter to speak to students at the traditionally black university.
 He planned to talk about the Texas Legislature's most recent special session.
 During that session Cain proposed an amendment to a budget bill which would prevent the state of Texas from paying for sex reassignment surgery and hormone therapy for inmates in prison, and he voted in favor of a proposed "bathroom bill".
 Protesters claimed that Cain "has ties to the Alt-Right and is anti-LGBT" and drowned out Cain's attempts to speak.
 They were removed; as Cain began to speak again the school's president ordered the protesters be brought back in and canceled the event, saying the Federalist Society chapter was an unregistered student group and the event was "unapproved".
 Cain said in a statement that the talk had been scheduled for months, and that he was "brought into a room in which the administration had specifically requested the talk occur.
 Then Black Lives Matter came in and bullied the administration into ending the event."
 James Douglas, the interim dean of TSU's Thurgood Marshall School of Law, said the event had been cleared with him and that he was investigating the incident.
 He said, "We have a process here in the law school, and they went through our process.
 The speaker had a First Amendment right to be heard by the students that invited him."
 A student who had helped organize the protest said that "[w]ith his First Amendment right to espouse hate comes our First Amendment right" to protest.
 Cain, a partner at a law firm where he practices First Amendment law, said he intended to sue the school and its president for infringing upon his First Amendment rights.